Short answer

 Chatbots are useful when the task is conversational and low-risk.
 They can answer common questions, summarize documentation, route support requests, collect basic information, and explain concepts.

 For a beginner content site, a chatbot might help users understand terms like Web4, llms.txt, AI search, or structured data.
-It can be helpful even if it never clicks a button or calls a tool.
+It can be helpful even if it never clicks a button, calls an API, opens a browser, or updates a file.

 Chatbots are often enough when: